SudarshanYGit/Python_Repo/ExpenseTracker/README.md

         The <strong>Expense Tracker</strong> is a console-based Python application that helps users record, store, and analyze their daily expenses.
 It allows users to add expenses, view all records, calculate total spending, and view category-wise summaries.
-        This project is ideal for <strong>BCA mini-projects, lab submissions, and viva exams</strong>.
 </p>
 <h2>Objectives</h2>
 <ul>